 Here are some more facts about bike safety.
 We hope you find it interesting as well as pragmatic.

 Bikes and two wheelers a tad invisible to the ‘bigger’ players on the road.
 Cars and trucks take more time to react than bus.
 Hence give them that space.

 Shiny exteriors, reflective lights on bikes as well as helmets is mandatory to penetrate the foggy vision of the bigger vehicles.

 The only thing between the biker and the tarmacadam will be their safety gear including helmet, gloves, jacket and thick shoes.

 Be mindful of your surroundings and courteous to your fellow riders.
 Weaving in and out, running the signals are a few unnecessary stunts that not only put your own life but others’ lives in danger too.

 - The line between being cool and a wannabe?

 Public roads and highways are not the place to try out wheelies, swerve screechy or make your bike jump.
 Have your fun in a closed lane or grounds.

-Bike riding or two wheeler usage can be pleasurable and gratifying in many ways, but the risks are way too many to fool around.
+can be pleasurable and gratifying in many ways, but the risks are way too many to fool around.
 Assuming responsibility and safety is the only way to prevent this from becoming a catastrophe.
 Let us strive towards making life on roads better and a right to all!

 Read More About Benefits of Bike Insurance Renewal